liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

 ## Sprints & Project Management
 ### Group working methods:
 #### Agile - Kanban
-In order to promote our communication, collaboration and flexibility, we considered Agile as our software development approach instead of traditional waterfall approach.
-There are mainly two frameworks namely Kanban and Scrum for our team to use.
-We choose Kanban as our primary management tool since it can help us visualize our work, maximizing the efficiency and meanwhile generate continuous flow of work.
+In order to promote our communication, collaboration and flexibility, we considered Agile as our software development approach instead of the traditional waterfall approach.
+There are mainly two frameworks, namely Kanban and Scrum, for our team to use.
+We choose Kanban as our primary management tool since it can help us visualise our work, maximising efficiency and meanwhile generate a continuous flow of work.
 #### Communication channels – Jira and Teams
-We choose Jira Software as our tool to utilise Kanban, which provide a clear and straightforward Kanban board for us to be aware of the progress of the project and what to do for each member.
+We choose Jira Software as our tool to utilise Kanban, which provides a clear and straightforward Kanban board for us to be aware of the progress of the project and what to do for each member.
 Therefore, we can balance the workload easily for our team members.
-In addition, we use Microsoft Teams as our communicating tool for weekly meeting.
+In addition, we use Microsoft Teams as our communication tool for a weekly meeting.
 Except for meeting, it is inevitable that we have some issue to discuss.
-Under the circumstance, we choose Wechat which is convenient for all of us to discuss problems.
+Under the circumstance, we choose Wechat, which is convenient for all of us to discuss problems.
 ### Summary of individual contributions:
-**Yunqi Guo:** 1)Develep the Dynamic earth.
-2)Time magement.
+**Yunqi Guo:** 1)Develop the Dynamic earth.
+2)Time management.
 3)Modify the syntax of the report.

-**Yao Li:** 1) deploy the Game Home system, mysql database, dynamic earth server through docker, write the related atuomated deployment script.
-2) write the documentation of deployment instructions and details.
+**Yao Li:** 1) deploy the Game Home system, MySQL database, dynamic earth server through Docker, write the related automated deployment script.
+2) write the Documentation of deployment instructions and details.

-**Haojie Xin:** 1) work with Yao to develop the Game Home system including building database, dealing with requests in back end, deploying the whole project on the server.
+**Haojie Xin:** 1) work with Yao to develop the Game Home system, including building the database, dealing with requests in the back end, deploying the whole project on the server.
 2) work with Jiahao to design the front-end page.
-3) finish the documentation of system implementation and evaluation.
+3) finish the Documentation of system implementation and evaluation.

 **Xiaojun Huang:** 1) UX design - questionnaire, interview, wireframes and final prototype 2) Sprints, project management and meeting minutes